FairShake automates the individual arbitration process – TechCrunch

 Years ago, Teel Lidow arrived at the airport to take a standard, eight-hour flight from Santiago, Chile to New York City.
-The journey ended up taking three days, and involved an emergency landing, and passengers entering two countries (Ecuador and Peru) they never planned to enter.
+The journey ended up taking three days, involved an emergency landing, and passengers entering two countries (Ecuador and Peru) they never planned to enter.

 When they finally arrived in New York, the airline handed out a piece of paper that offered passengers $300 in exchange for their signature.
 The release was meant to protect the airline from passengers taking legal action against it.

 That’s how FairShake was born.
 The startup looks to simplify and automate the process of going through individual arbitration with big companies in just these types of situations.
-Lidow, a lawyer, went through the process on his own, and ended up getting an apology from the airline, $2,000 in cash, and $1,600 in flight vouchers.
+Lidow, a lawyer, went through the process on his own and ended up getting an apology from the airline, $2,000 in cash and $1,600 in flight vouchers.

 FairShake uses machine learning to automate that process.
 Lidow equates FairShake to Turbo Tax.
 The individual arbitration process doesn’t require a lawyer — anyone can do it, just like taxes.
 But most people don’t want to do their taxes, sorting through the forms and paperwork and doing the math, all on their own.